Are Autism and Bipolar Disorder Related? - Hidden Talents ABA

 Autism is a developmental disability.
 It’s characterized by relationship, social, communication, and behavioral challenges.
 The disorder is a spectrum condition, meaning it affects you differently and with varying degrees.
-Autism appears during early childhood and does not fall in the medical conditions category.
+Autism spectrum disorder appears during early childhood and does not fall in the medical conditions category.

 There is nothing significant that sets you apart from the rest if you're autistic.
 The only difference is that you learn, think and solve problems differently.
 Let's start by understanding bipolar disorder to know how it compares to autism.